navjotwarade/Multitenant-Software-Scheduling-Web-Application/README.md

 page where he will be able to set up his choice for either of the Saas applications.
 The design is such that it will automatically render the data elements and schemas based on the user’s selection.

+###Technology Stack:

+1. Node.js: The javascript server side technology which is highly efficient for highly resource intensive web applications is chosen for coding the business tier.

+2. Angular.js: A powerful javascript binding framework based on MVC, works well with server side components working with JSON (Node.js in this case).

+3. Mongo DB: A No-Sql storage stores data in the BSON format, also faster for consistency and transaction.

+4. Redis Cache: A fast in-memory database will be used for object caching in EC2 instance, can also work in distributed mode.